Legionnaires’ disease from water systems left idle during the COVID-19 pandemic

 What is the potential risk?

 Stagnant water in idle water systems and piping can provide an opportunity for harmful bacteria such as Legionella to survive and grow.
-In unused water systems, the water temperature can increase (cold water systems) or decrease (hot water systems) over time to within the Legionella bacteria growth range.
+In unused water systems, the water temperature in both cold water systems and hot water systems can shift into the Legionella bacteria growth range.
 These bacteria multiply in warm water, and can potentially be found in water sources such as swimming pools, hot tubs, water tanks, and cooling towers used in residential or commercial buildings.
 In addition, during a prolonged shutdown, disinfectants or biocides in the water — such as chlorine (which would normally prevent Legionella growth) — can break down, reducing the concentration and their effectiveness.

 If water containing Legionella bacteria becomes aerosolized — such as via mist or vapour from water jets, showers, faucets, or air conditioning and ventilation systems — it may be inhaled by workers or members of the public.
 Those exposed to the bacteria may be at risk of developing Legionnaires’ disease, which produces symptoms similar to severe pneumonia.
 People with decreased immune function or chronic lung problems are at an increased risk of developing the disease if they are exposed.
 Legionnaires’ disease cannot be transmitted from human to human and can be effectively treated with antibiotics.

 All workplaces that have a running water supply are at risk, especially those that have hot tubs, spas, showers, evaporative cooling systems (e.g., cooling towers), pressure washers, swimming pools, or decorative water features (e.g., fountains and waterfalls).
 If your building or water system has been shut down due to COVID-19, it’s important you consider this risk as you develop your startup procedures.

 How can I reduce the risk in my workplace?